Search results for

 India, Apple’s second favored manufacturing destination, offers strong incentives for local manufacturing compared to many of its neighbors.
 The government’s Make in India initiative has been a runaway success.
 In 2020, it launched a $6 billion production-linked incentive scheme that rewards brands for setting up domestic manufacturing of smartphones and electronic components.

-Android brands like Xiaomi, OPPO, and Samsung have already joined the Make in India initiative through a combination of in-house and third-party manufacturing facilities.
+Android phone brands like Xiaomi, OPPO, and Samsung have already joined the Make in India initiative through a combination of in-house and third-party manufacturing facilities.
 Some examples of the latter include Bharat FIH and Dixon Technologies, which assemble Xiaomi and Samsung smartphones.

 Given these success stories, it’s no surprise that Apple aims to follow suit.
 It also helps that its biggest partner Foxconn already has a strong presence in India.
 The aforementioned Bharat FIH is a subsidiary of Hon Hai Technology Group (Foxconn) Technology Group.
 The latter is also reportedly considering another half-billion-dollar investment to build new factories in the country.